LofiMonk/bot-topia/README.md

-This is an addon for Minecraft Bedrock... more to come
+This is an addon for Minecraft Bedrock made with .Bridge ... more to come